 The movie critique portion of this review was written by my colleague Michele Arbir.

-Gorillas In The Mist is currently available to purchase on Blu-Ray.
+Adam Resurrected is currently available to purchase on Blu-Ray and DVD.

 Note: Images presented in this review are not reflective of the image quality of the Blu-Ray.

-Disclaimer: Mill Creek Entertainment has supplied a copy of this disc free of charge for review purposes.
+Disclaimer: MVD Entertainment has supplied a copy of this disc free of charge for review purposes.
 All opinions in this review are the honest reactions of the author.

 Dillon is most comfortable sitting around in a theatre all day watching both big budget and independent movies.